Lucid (Aṣa album): Music and lyrics

 Composed of fourteen tracks, Lucid is a soul, folk and rock album that incorporates elements of funk, folk rock, jazz, reggae and neo-soul.
 The record employs piano-led ballads, strings, and soft brass to portray a story of the heartbroken.
-Pulse Nigerias Motolani Alake described "The Beginning" as a "lo-fi, melodious post-break-up song that details the residual love still between the warring partners".
+Pulse Nigerias Motolani Alake described "The Beginning" as a "lo-fi, melodious post-break-up song that details the residual love still between warring partners".
 Zama Mdoda of Afropunk.com praised Aṣa's vocal tone and said the song "lifts and uplifts".
 "Good Thing" features a pop-soul instrumental arrangement.
 The guitar ballad "Torn" has Aṣa singing of her desire to get revenge after a heartbreak.
 In the ballad "Happy People", she forgets her problems while enjoying an evening out in the town.

 "You and Me" has been described as the "happiest song on the album".
 "Femi Mo" (English: "Don't Want Me Anymore"), which was performed entirely in Yoruba, addresses the breakup of a long-term relationship.
 "365" and "Don't Let Me Go" are also about the end of relationships.
 "Makes No Sense" portrays Aṣa as someone who has been hurt.
 Leslie Addo of Pop Magazine described "9 Lives" as "a message to Aṣa's former lover on the strength of her character".
 Logan February said the song "falls short as a formidable statement, but works as a humanistic representation of the damage endured even by the strong".
 In the closing track to Lucid, "My Dear", Aṣa sings about her absent love interest.